SirEthanator/Catppuccin-Dots/README.md

 Firefox css is a Catppuccinified version of [WhiteSur Firefox Theme](https://github.com/vinceliuice/WhiteSur-firefox-theme).

-Colors section of kitty config is a tweaked version of [Catppuccin Kitty](https://github.com/catppuccin/kitty).
+Colors section of kitty config is a tweaked version of [Catppuccin for Kitty](https://github.com/catppuccin/kitty).

 ## Notes

 The Firefox css only uses Catppuccin colors when using dark mode

+If you plan on using my dotfiles you should certainly look through and change the contents of the hypr folder to suit your needs.

+Most parts of these dotfiles go in ~/.config but some folders like ```.swaylock``` and ```Scripts``` go straight in your home directory.

+The ```assets``` directory doesn't contain anything needed for the setup.

 ## Use with